Reinvesting dividends can be a powerful way to boost your long-term returns from the stock market.

 Compounding: “the most powerful force in the universe”

-This substantial difference in investment returns shows the benefit of what is called compounding.
+This substantial difference in investment returns shows the benefit of compounding.

 No less a figure than Albert Einstein reportedly even called compounding “the eighth wonder of the world” and “the most powerful force in the universe”.